The Terra Mosaic: Plot

-In the year 2995, teenage Daily Planet journalist Devlin O'Ryan, who has been accompanying the recently reconstituted Legion of Super-Heroes, is seriously wounded by Dominion soldiers.
+In the year 2995, teenage Daily Planet journalist Devlin O'Ryan, who has been accompanying the recently reconstituted Legion of Super-Heroes, (Note: The Legion disbanded during the five-year period following the "Magic Wars" which occurred in Legion of Super-Heroes vol. 3, #60-63 (May–August 1989).
+The team officially reformed in Legion of Super-Heroes vol. 4, #12 (October 1990).) is seriously wounded by Dominion soldiers.
+(Note: Devlin's injuries are revealed in Legion of Super-Heroes vol. 4, #20 (July 1991).)
 While hiding in Metropolis, he encounters 20 teenagers who appear to be the members of the Legion, from the time period immediately following the team's first encounter with Universo.
+(Note: The Legion first battled Universo in Adventure Comics #349 (October 1966).
+In the following issue, Star Boy and Dream Girl rejoined the team under the aliases "Sir Prize" and "Miss Terious", but the two are not included in Batch SW6.)
+(Note: Because of the alterations to the timeline following the events of Legion of Super-Heroes vol. 4, #4-5 (February–March 1990), Superboy is removed from continuity, Supergirl is replaced by Laurel Gand, and Mon-El is renamed Valor.)
 It becomes apparent that the group was part of a secret Dominion project called Batch SW6, and that their last memories are from 17 years in the past.
-After Devlin convinces the skeptical Legionnaires that Earth is now under the covert control of the Dominators, team leader Invisible Kid (Lyle Norg) accepts his suggestion that the group join the underground resistance, led by Jacques Foccart (the former Legionnaire who became the second Invisible Kid) and Universo.
+After Devlin convinces the skeptical Legionnaires that Earth is now under the covert control of the Dominators, team leader Invisible Kid (Lyle Norg) accepts his suggestion that the group join the underground resistance, (Note: Invisible Kid was elected team leader in Adventure Comics #348 (September 1966).) led by Jacques Foccart (the former Legionnaire who became the second Invisible Kid) and Universo.
 During a brief skirmish, Devlin learns that he has the metahuman ability to reflect energy.

 In an attempt to retrieve Batch SW6, the Dominators unleash B.I.O.N., an advanced android with the powers of the Legionnaires.
 The unit instead engages the adult Legion at their headquarters on the planet Talus.
 B.I.O.N. is eventually defeated, and Brainiac 5 discovers that it was created using the Computo matrix.
+(Note: Brainiac 5 created Computo in Adventure Comics #340 (January 1966).)
 While attempting to liberate underground Dominion chambers beneath Metropolis, the resistance (which includes former members of the Legion of Substitute Heroes) discovers numerous metahumans, including assassin/teleporter Monica Sade.
-They also discover a critically wounded Dirk Morgna (the former Sun Boy), who had been presumed dead.
+They also discover a critically wounded Dirk Morgna (the former Sun Boy), (Note: Dirk's powers began to destroy his body following the explosion of the Metropolis powersphere in Legion of Super-Heroes vol. 4, #19 (June 1991).
+The explosion itself was a direct consequence of the destruction of Earth's Moon in Adventures of Superman #478 (May 1991).)
+(Note: Dirk's condition is revealed in Legion of Super-Heroes vol. 4, #20 (July 1991).) who had been presumed dead.